cloudsoft.io

 foreach

-Runs nested workflow over a list using the specified variable name, equivalent to workflow when looping over a list
+Runs nested workflow over a list using the specified variable name, equivalent to workflow when looping over a list, with support for including a single step as shorthand

 Input parameters: